Rudrakc/QuizzApp/README.md

 - `index.html`: The home page of the quiz application.
 - `gamePage.html`: The main quiz interface.
-- `endPage.html`: The results page displayed at the end of the quiz.
+- `endPage.html`: The results page is displayed at the end of the quiz.
 - `styles.css`: The stylesheet for the application.
 - `script.js`: The JavaScript file containing the logic for the quiz